Week #1: Introduction to the Course: May 24 -

 - The Syllabus explains intent and

 goals, grading, and expectations and responsibilities.
+You may regard the syllabus as a core reading of the class.

 - This Schedule provides the flow of the course, defining how the